Environmental Measurement and Modeling

 BS Mechanical Engineering, Case Western Reserve University

-Robert Downs, PhD joined the Environmental Measurement and Modeling Division in 2016.
-Since joining Volpe, Downs’ research interests have shifted from drag reduction applications of laminar-to-turbulent transition to aircraft performance and noise.
+Robin Downs, PhD joined the Environmental Measurement and Modeling Division in 2016.
+Since she joined the U.S. DOT Volpe Center, Downs’ research interests have shifted from drag reduction applications of laminar-to-turbulent transition to aircraft performance and noise.
 This trajectory has led to specialization in measurement and modeling of sonic booms from conventional supersonic aircraft, low-boom concept aircraft, and launch vehicles.
-Downs supports supersonic activities for NASA and FAA, as well as participating in international activities as a member of the International Civil Aviation Organization (ICAO) CAEP noise technical working group.
+She supports supersonic activities for NASA and FAA, as well as participating in international activities as a member of the International Civil Aviation Organization (ICAO) CAEP noise technical working group.

-Related specialties include data analysis, signal processing, and a particular interest in computer programming.
-Aside from developing in-house software tools, Downs has contributed bug fixes and enhancements to NASA’s PCBoom suite of sonic boom propagation modeling programs.
-As a member of the Aviation Environmental Design Tool (AEDT) team, Downs provides expertise in aircraft performance and fuel burn modeling, as well as noise measurements used to development model inputs.
-Downs has participated in field measurements of helicopter noise, small uncrewed aircraft (drones) noise, sonic booms, space launch vehicles, and road vehicle tire pavement noise.
+Downs’ specialties include data analysis, signal processing, and a particular interest in computer programming.
+In addition to developing in-house software tools, she has contributed bug fixes and enhancements to NASA’s PCBoom suite of sonic boom propagation modeling programs.
+As a member of the Aviation Environmental Design Tool (AEDT) team, Downs provides expertise in aircraft performance and fuel burn modeling, as well as noise measurements used to develop and validate noise models.
+She has participated in field measurements of helicopter noise, small uncrewed aircraft (drones) noise, sonic booms, space launch vehicles, and road vehicle tire pavement noise.
 As the technical lead of IAAs with NASA under their commercial supersonic technology project, Downs is a part of the team supporting planning and execution of community response tests using the X-59 quiet supersonic aircraft.

 Vyacheslav E. Gorshkov, PhD